Manually Sync Intune Policies on Windows

 Using the Start Menu or Desktop Taskbar

-Method 4 – Using Sync Action on the Intune admin center
+Method 4: Using Sync Action in the Intune Admin Center

-This option does not require access to the end-user device.
-You can remotely force initiate the Intune device check-in process from the Intune admin center.
-Let’s check the steps:
+This method does not require interactive access to the device.
+You can trigger device sync remotely from the Intune admin center:

-• Sign in to the Microsoft Intune Admin Center
+• Sign in to the Intune admin center > Go to Devices > All devices.

-• Search for the device and click on it to manage
+• Search for and select the device you want to initiate sync on.

 Using Sync Action on the Intune admin center